Yuniversality/speed_reader/README.md

 If you want to pause or unpause, you can click the "Pause / Unpause" button.
 The word on top will not change while paused.
 If you want to exit this screen, click the "Exit" button or click the X in the top right corner.

-Both these screens can be resized to your desired size.
-The first screen cannot be used while the second screen is available.
+Both these screens can be resized by expanding the edges.
+The first screen cannot be used while the second screen is open.

 ## Sources Used